 While at their estate, the scheming Lady Susan decides it’s time to secure a husband for herself and for her somewhat reluctant and awkward daughter.

 Where to Watch: Stream on Prime Video.
-You can also buy on digital and DVD.
+You can also buy it on Digital (Amazon) and DVD.

 Amazon Synopsis: A funny and inspiring look into the billion-dollar romance fiction industry and its powerhouse of female writers and readers, a sisterhood that’s pioneering the digital revolution while finding fortune, fulfillment, and a global community.

-Where to Watch: Prime Video, Hoopla, Kanopy, Tubi.
+Where to Watch: Plex, Hoopla, Kanopy, Tubi, Pluto TV.
 Rent/buy on Digital and DVD.

 Why You Should Watch: It is a fascinating documentary about romance novelists.
 Plus, it covers Jane Austen and the Romance Revolution – so check it out.